- Solar advice hub

 Why did Octopus set up Intelligent Octopus Flux?

-It pays to create the best export tariff, with the highest rates, to stand out from the competition and attract more customers who’ll pay for Octopus electricity – and supply it too.
+It pays to create the one of the best export tariffs, with high rates that stand out from the competition and attract more customers who’ll pay for Octopus electricity – and supply it too.

 And by getting solar households to store electricity and export it during periods of high demand, Octopus can help the National Grid more easily meet the needs of its customers.